 The beagle, originating in the UK and bred for hunting, is a small-sized dog that is highly friendly and affectionate.
 They are up to 15 inches in height and 25 pounds in their weight.
 Since they are small, they are generally viewed as non-threatening by other dog breeds, including pit bulls.

 Since they are gentle, curious, playful, energetic and flexible, they won’t have a very difficult time when it comes to getting along with a pit bull.
-In fact, being originally pack-oriented dogs, they enjoy the company and presence of other dogs.
+In fact, being originally pack-oriented dogs, they enjoy the company and the presence of other dogs.

 With similar barking, energy, stimulation and maintenance levels, the beagle can be a good option to accompany a pit bull.